security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

 5. But what was this host doing that led to them downloading malware?
 What sent them to that malicious domain?
 Let's investigate!

     In Wireshark’s File menu, choose “Open,” navigate to `/data/cases/case.pcap` file, click “Open.”
 This will load the entire traffic file -- not just the traffic directly associated with the malware download.

+    <div class='alert alert-info'><strong>Pay attention!</strong> In the above step, we opened the _entire_ case pcap file in wireshark.
+If you forget to do this and are still looking at a .pcap from CapME, you will have a bad time.</div>

     Note the source IP address for packet number 1.
 This is the Windows VM that gets infected.
 This entire network trace only pertains to web-based traffic associated with our victim for a certain time window.